StarlingProjects/OGTC_Data_Hack_Dec_2019/README.md

 This hack day provided participants with three data sources via the Intelligent Plant's App store: data from a Tesla car, a range of data from a home heating system, and data from a live production environment provided by BP.
 All of the data exploration happened through the app store, which meant there were no issues around data being taken away.

+[The Oil and Gas Technology Centre](https://www.theogtc.com) saw this as an opportunity for the to try different ways to foster innovation in the sector.

 Attendees went through a process of ideation - addressing challenges and opportunities.
 Ideas were selected to work on and teams were formed to tackle these.

 ## Teams